 - Learn how to implement health information technology

 - Measure and address patient values

 - Ultimately, ensure all these activities are cost-effective

 Overview of near patient technologies used at Cedars-Sinai.
 Students in the Master's Degree in Health Delivery Science program learn about these technologies in HDS 201A.

 The degree is for students seeking to develop foundational skills and knowledge in health delivery science with an aim to become leaders in healthcare organizations.
 The program is ideal for students who may be considering a more traditional degree in public health, yet are seeking deeper exposure to modern analytic techniques and applied skills.
 Or, for students contemplating an MBA, but who are interested in the business of healthcare delivery.

 The program is also well-suited for pre-health students who seek additional gap year experience in healthcare before starting an MD, RN, PharmD or other clinical degree.
 Many of our students are already healthcare professionals who are now exploring how to expand their influence within and beyond their organizations.

 How Much Is Tuition?

-The tuition is $25,000 for the full degree.
-Employees of Cedars-Sinai can apply to our tuition assistance program here: Tuition Assistance Overview (PDF).
+The cost of the training is $600/credit hour and the curriculum covers 39 credit hours.
+Employees of Cedars-Sinai health system may be eligible to apply for Cedars-Sinai's tuition assistance program (see the tuition assistance website) to receive up to $15,750 tuition fund during the training.
 We also provide a limited number of academic scholarships each year for highly meritorious individuals from both within and outside of Cedars-Sinai.
 We accept a maximum of 20 students per year into this highly selective program.

 How Long Is the Program?